shai24/YouTube-Music-Controller/README.md

 Click Load unpacked (top-left).
 Select the folder containing your extension files.

+After that, open the Keyboard Shortcuts settings to define your shortcuts and ensure they are applied globally.

 The "YouTube Music Controller" extension will now appear in your extensions list and is ready to use.